RobertPrentner/robertprentner.github.io/_pages/about.md

 Consciousness and AI.
 Former quantum physicists and philosopher.

-He receveid a doctorate in physical chemistry in 2013 and a doctorate in philosophy in 2017 from [ETH Zürich](https://www.ethz.ch/).
+Robert receveid a doctorate in physical chemistry in 2013 and a doctorate in philosophy in 2017 from [ETH Zürich](https://www.ethz.ch/).
 <!-- , advised by Prof [Amin Karbasi](http://iid.yale.edu/). -->
 His [Erdős number](https://en.wikipedia.org/wiki/Erd%C5%91s_number) is 4.